 Hawaii (North Shore, Oahu)

-This course is designed with one main goal in mind: to increase your breath hold ability in stressful situations underwater, while remaining calm and in total control of your mind.
-In this apnea course for surfers, you will learn different techniques of apnea and breathing exercises to fully oxygenate the body, and strengthen and increase the capacity of the lungs .
-The class is designed to help you spend more time underwater and utilizes lectures, intense breath hold training and multiple breathing and swimming exercises.
-It’s main purpose is to aid surfers in dealing with extreme situations where mind control and the ability to remain calm are the main factors in your survival.
+This course is designed with only one goal in mind; to increase your breath hold ability in tense situations underwater, while remaining calm and in total control of your mind.
+In this training, you will learn different techniques of apnea and breathing exercises to strengthen and increase capacity of the lungs .
+The class is designed to help you spend more time underwater through lectures, intense breath hold training and multiple breathing and swimming exercises.
+It’s purpose is to aid you in dealing with extreme situations where the mind control and calmness are the main factors for your survival.

-In addition to apnea theory and breathing techniques to maximize oxygenation and breath hold, we also emphasize high surf risk management in order to recognize, minimize and avoid unnecessary risks found in the surf zone.
-We also present and work on many surf rescue scenarios encountered in the sport of surfing and other water activities.
-Finally, we will cover the importance of providing CPR and rescue breathing to unconscious drowning victims.
+In addition to apnea theory and breathing techniques to maximize breath hold, we will be emphasizing High Surf Risk Management in order to recognize, minimize or avoid unnecessary risks found in the surf zone.
+We will also cover the importance of providing CPR and Rescue Breath skills to victims of drowning.

 This training is divided in three parts:

 THEORY (4 hours)

 We will study in depth the physiology of apnea through academic information.
 This information is very significant when we push our body to the limit.
 Understanding what causes our body to black out during breath hold training exercises, and how to identify signs and symptoms of hypoxia is crucial in order to train safely.
 You will also learn different breathing exercises in order to engage, strengthen, and properly use our diaphragm (lower part of our lungs).
 In addition we will learn how to provide primary and secondary care to unconscious and injured victims.
 CPR and Rescue Breath will be taught in this class.